Never Miss a Super Bowl Club: Other attendees

+Former

 Groundskeeper George Toma assisted in preparing the field for the first 57 Super Bowls.
 Super Bowl LVIII was the first game Toma did not attend or serve as a groundskeeper.

-Norma Hunt, the wife of Kansas City Chiefs founding owner Lamar Hunt, was the only woman to attend every Super Bowl game from 1967 to 2023 (Super Bowl I to Super Bowl VII) until her death in June 2023.
-Her final Super Bowl she attended, Super Bowl LVII, was won by the Chiefs.
+Norma Hunt, the wife of Kansas City Chiefs founding owner Lamar Hunt, was the only woman to attend every Super Bowl game from 1967 to 2023 (Super Bowl I to Super Bowl LVII) until her death in June 2023.
+The final Super Bowl she attended, Super Bowl LVII, was won by the Chiefs.
 She was also on the podium for the Lombardi Trophy presentation for the Chiefs Super Bowl LIV victory.
 Her husband Lamar Hunt helped establish the championship game and coined the term "super bowl".